Pucker Up: Each Kiss Swaps 80 Million Oral Microbes

 Considering that bacteria have been influencing our behaviors to increase their chances of survival since the beginning of time, could it be that kisses are yet another behavior ingrained in us by our microscopic counterparts?

-Because one thing we know for sure it’s that microbial diversity is essential to our health.
+One thing we know for sure is that microbial diversity is essential to our health.